-Do you get tired of paying that monthly mortgage bill knowing you have years or decades to go before paying it off?
+Do you get tired of paying that monthly mortgage bill knowing you have years and/or decades to go before paying it off?

 Disclosure: I am not a financial planner or advisor.
 I just know what worked for me and want to share the tools I used.
 If you have questions about financial planning, please seek advice from a licensed financial planner/advisor.

 As of March 2020, we paid off our mortgage!

 It was not easy and we had to sacrifice some things here and there but we did it.